maheshmb8/maheshmb8/readme.md

 ---

 ## 📌 Featured Projects

+### ⚖️ BuyOpsAudit
+An enterprise data reconciliation pipeline to automate compliance audits for merchandising and buying operations using:
+- Freshservice REST APIs for nested payload ingestion
+- Snowflake data warehousing for truth records cross-referencing
+- Thread pools & localized DuckDB joins to execute a 50+ custom checkpoint matrix

+Built to eliminate workflow anomalies and auto-generate multi-sheet compliance scorecards, reducing annual manual auditing effort by **1,500+ hours**.

+👉 `BuyOpsAudit`

+---

 ### 🧍 Pose Angle Intelligence
 A computer vision pipeline to classify human image orientation using: